Differentiable Quantum Architecture Search: Methods

 Beyond ansatz searching for HQC algorithms, DQAS can be used to design circuits for state preparation or circuit compilations.
 In these scenarios, the objective is often taken as the fidelity between the proposed circuit design and a reference circuit, and the objective for pure states now reads \eq{L=\sum_j\bra{\phi_{j} }U\ket{\psi_j},}{obj-st} where $\ket{\phi_j} = U_{\text{ref}}\ket{\psi_j}$ is the expected output of a reference circuit when $\ket{\psi_j}$ is the input state.
 For a state-preparation setup, the objective above is reduced to $L=\bra{\phi} U\ket{0}$, where $\ket{\phi}$ is the target state.
+It is worth noting that the overlap objective can induce barren plateau issues and the local version of Hilbert-Schmidt Test can be used as objectives to avoid barren plateaus \cite{Khatri2019, Sharma2020}.
 For a general task of unitary learning or compilation, the dimension of $\ket{\psi_j}$ can be as large as $2^n$ where $n$ is the qubits number, such condition may be relaxed by sampling random inputs from Haar measure \cite{Nakata2017}, which follows the philosophy of machine learning, especially stochastic batched gradient descent.

-~ {\bf DQAS setup.} The goal of DQAS is to assign $p$ unitaries (selected from the operation pool) to the placeholder $U_i$ in order to construct a circuit $U$ that minimizes an objective $L(U)$.
-In addition, DQAS not only determines a potentially optimal circuit layout but also identifies suitable parameters if any of $U_i$ carries trainable parameters $\vect{\theta}_i$.